-As a responsible corporate citizen, the group has always endeavored to apply the highest standard of ethical conduct in dealing with all stakeholders, together with the responsible approach we strive to adopt in ensuring that we optimize our consumption of scarce resources.
-This forms part of the broad mandate of the group's social and ethics committee, a statutory committee prescribed by the Companies Act.
-The board of directors and executive management recognize that the group's reputation will be protected and enhanced as an ethical, profitable and responsible entity if it continues its success in retaining a loyal workforce and sustainable customer base.
+As a responsible corporate citizen, the Group has always endeavored to apply the highest standard of ethical conduct in dealing with all stakeholders, customers and suppliers.
+This forms part of the broad mandate of the Group's social and ethics committee, a statutory committee prescribed by the Companies Act.
+The board of directors and executive management recognize that this policy protects and enhances the Group's reputation as an ethical, profitable and responsible entity.

-Nu-World is conscious of its own responsibility to protect the environment and also of the market advantage that sound environmental policies and practices can afford us, with increasingly environmentally aware consumers and other stakeholders.
+Nu-World is conscious of its own responsibility to protect the environment and also of the market advantage that sound environmental policies and practices afford us.
+We strive to ensure that we optimize our consumption of scarce resources.